juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 * check the Q&A dashboard to verify the suggested answer or provide proper answer to each unanswered user question; and
 * submit the Q&A pairs to update the chatbot

-Once the the Q&A pairs are submitted, the chatbot is updated immediately and can answer similar questions in any ongoing chats.
+Once the the Q&A pairs are submitted, the **chatbot is updated immediately and can answer similar questions in any ongoing chats**.

 Here is a blog post detailing [how the Juji Q&A dashboard works](https://juji.io/blog/q-a-dashboard/) and helps human agents improve a chatbot instantly.

 # How to Evaluate Customer Service Chatbot Platforms